United Collegiate Hockey Conference

+History

 The conference was announced in 2016 as an association of 10 schools and league play began for the 2017–18 academic year, with nine each playing in the men's and women's divisions.
 The majority of the member schools were previously members of the now-defunct ECAC West hockey conference.
 Wilkes University was also announced as a future member for both the men's and women's divisions for the start of the 2018–19 academic year, the same time when charter men's member Nazareth College began varsity women's play in the UCHC.
 The following season, Alvernia University joined for its first season of varsity women's play.
-A more recent change to conference membership came in July 2021 with the launch of new varsity men's and women's programs by Arcadia University.
-The most recent change came in 2022–23 when Alvernia added a newly launched men's team to its existing UCHC membership.
+In July 2021, Arcadia University new men's and women's programs were accepted into the league.
+A year later, Alvernia added its men's team to the conference lineup.

-Currently, William Smith College is the only UCHC member that competes solely in the women's division.
+In 2023, the conference was split in two when Misericordia began sponsoring men's ice hockey, allowing the Middle Atlantic Conferences to receive an automatic bid for the NCAA tournament and form a new ice hockey division.
+In September of that year, Brockport State and Geneseo State announced that their men's teams would be joining the UCHC for the 2024–25, bringing membership back up to eight teams.
+About a month later, Neumann and Wilkes also announced that they would be leaving the UCHC for MAC as well.
+This dropped membership back down to six teams, the minimum number of programs required for an at-large bid.
+A few months later, the conference added four more schools for the 2025 season with Albertus Magnus, Elmira and St. John's Fischer each adding men's and women's hockey while Hilbert's women's team would join.

 The league did not have an automatic bid to the NCAA Division III Men's Ice Hockey Championship or the NCAA Division III Women's Ice Hockey Championship for the 2017–18 season but the Men's league gained the bid for the 2018–19 season and the Women's league did for the 2019-20 season.